These mini cornbread pie cups, filled with bean stew and topped with avocados are perfect gluten-free snack or appetizer!

 - dash of cayenne pepper optional

-- 4 cups of cooked beans or 2 15 ounce cans - I used a mix of black and pinto beans, but you can use whatever you have handy.
+- 4 c cooked bens or 2 15 ounce cans - I used a mix of black and pinto beans, but you can use whatever you have handy.

 - 2 cups of fresh tomato diced (about 2 medium tomatoes)